varvarigos/Building_distributed_systems/cs426-fall24/lab0/discussions.md

 However, because it is an unbuffered channel and there is no corresponding receiver at that moment, the program will block on that send operation, waiting for a receiver to read from the channel.
 However, the receiving `<-ch` occurs after the send operation, so the program never reaches that point.
 This causes a deadlock because the program is stuck waiting for a receiver.

-The channel receives the string
-"hello world!".
-Then the string is read from the channel and is stored in the 'message' variable.
-Finally, "hello world!" is printed.

 6. `<-chan T` defines a read-only channel of type T, i.e. you can only reveive data from the channel;
 `chan<- T` defines a write-only channel of type T, i.e. you can only send data to the channel; `chan T` defines a bidirectional (read-write) channel of type T (both send and reveive channel),